patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 ## Filters
 To allow users to filter data records in the data view, add filtering support that displays the applied filter chips.

 The data view toolbar can include a set of filters by passing a React node to the `filters` property.
 You can use the predefined components `<DataViewFilters>`, `<DataViewTextFilter>`, and `<DataViewCheckboxFilter>` to customize and handle filtering directly in the toolbar.
 The `<DataViewFilters>` component is a wrapper that allows conditional filtering using multiple attributes.
 If you need just a single filter, you can use `<DataViewTextFilter>`, `<DataViewCheckboxFilter>`, or a different filter component alone.
-Props of these filter components are listed at the bottom of this page.
+Props of these filter components are listed in the [props section of this page](#props).

 You can either pass a `value` and `onChange` event to every filter separately, or you can pass `values` and `onChange` to the `<DataViewFilters>` wrapper, which makes them available to its children.
 Props directly passed to child filters have a higher priority than the "inherited" ones.